EdulaneDotCo/Mastering-Express.js/README.md

    1. Introduction to WebSockets and real-time communication.
    1. Integrate WebSocket libraries with Express.js.
    1. Implement features like chat, live notifications, and real-time data updates.
-   1. **Real-Time Project:** Add real-time features to your application, such as live chat or notifications.
+   1. **Applied Project:** Add real-time features to your application, such as live chat or notifications.
 1. **Best Practices:** Optimize WebSocket performance, manage connections, and handle real-time data efficiently.
 1. **Practice Exercises:** Implement and test real-time features using WebSockets.
 1. **LeetCode/HackerRank:** Real-time communication problems.